Generic Name: tioconazole vaginal (tee oh CON a zole)

 What is Vagistat-1 (tioconazole vaginal)?

-Tioconazole vaginal is an antifungal medication that fights infections caused by fungus.
+Tioconazole is an antifungal medication that fights infections caused by fungus.

-Tioconazole vaginal is used to treat vaginal Candida (yeast) infections.
+Tioconazole vaginal (for use in the vagina) is used to treat vaginal Candida (yeast) infections.

 Tioconazole vaginal may also be used for other purposes not listed in this medication guide.